aldisusanto/aldisusanto/README.md

 ### Hi there 👋

-### My name is Aldi Susanto, I am a student from Indonesia and I am a software developer, nice to meet you.
+### My name is Aldi Susanto, I am a student from Indonesia, nice to meet you.

 - 🔭 I’m currently working on my Personal Projects